Galaxy chocolate (1 piece)

 Portion Control

-Limit the amount of galaxy chocolate you consume in one sitting.
-Smaller portions will result in a smaller impact on your blood sugar levels.
+Limit the amount of chocolate you consume in one sitting to reduce the overall impact on your blood sugar.

 Physical Activity

-Engage in light physical activity, such as a short walk, after eating chocolate.
-Exercise can help lower blood sugar levels by increasing insulin sensitivity.
+Engage in light exercise, such as a brisk walk, after eating chocolate to help utilize the sugar in your bloodstream.

 metabolic